pasierb/vue-forminator/README.md

 # Why you (may) need it?

-- does your project involve many forms?
+- your project involves many forms
-- is your form markup complicated?
+- your form markup is complicated
-- are you seeing a lot of duplicated code in your form components?
+- you are seeing a lot of duplicated code in your form components
+- your forms look inconsistent
+- maintainance takes to much time

 # Integrations